MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 - [Transient fault handling](/azure/architecture/best-practices/transient-faults)
 - [Retry pattern](/azure/architecture/patterns/retry)

-**1. Try the Azure service and client SDKs first.** Most Azure services and client SDKs have a built-in retry mechanism.
+**Try the Azure service and client SDKs first.** Most Azure services and client SDKs have a built-in retry mechanism.
 You should use the built-in retry mechanism for Azure services to expedite the implementation.
 For more information, see [Azure service retry guidance](/azure/architecture/best-practices/retry-service-specific).

 *Reference implementation:* The reference implementation uses the connection resiliency mechanism in Entity Framework Core to apply the retry pattern in requests to Azure SQL Database.
 For more information, see: